 The worst-case situation for your dog scratching or digging excessively might be medical.
-Reckless behavior in dogs can be caused by a number of medical conditions.
+Several medical conditions can cause reckless behavior in dogs.

 Scratching and digging have been some of the most noticeable of these habits.

-If you’re concerned that the behavior is medical, your veterinarian can assist you with that.
+If you’re concerned that the behavior is medical, your veterinarian can assist you.

-Fear and worry might be another source of concern for your dog’s scratching.
+Fear and worry might be another concern for your dog’s scratching.
 Things like being afraid of a storm or having visitors in the house might make your dog want to flee.

-This need to flee may lead to clawing and digging at the floor in order to find a way out.
-Take your canine to a veterinarian to discuss ways to help your pet cope with it.
-They do it for harmless reasons just like they stare at space.
+They do it for harmless reasons, just like they stare at space.
+This need to flee may lead to clawing and digging at the floor to find a way out.
+Take your canine to a veterinarian to discuss ways to help your pet cope with it.,

-Answer: Canines claw the carpet or mattress in the mid-night.
+Canines claw the carpet or mattress in the mid-night.
 This happens because of their innate digging tendency.
-Dogs dig the carpet to make a cozy resting space for them at night.
-Because they want to feel safe and secure when they sleep.
+Dogs dig the rug to make a cozy resting space for them at night because they want to feel safe and secure when they sleep.

 Now you have the answer: why did my dog scratch the floor?

 Thankfully, the reasons for your pet’s scratching and digging aren’t usually alarming.
 Just stay updated on them and enjoy all of the peculiarities that come with having a dog.